msalehi/Cognitive-Physical-Decline/README.md

 .

-├── notebooks/          # Jupyter notebooks for experiments and analysis
+├── notebooks/          # Jupyter notebooks for models, experiments and analysis

 ├── data/               # Sample datasets and README on how data can be accessed